Vietnam.vn - Nền tảng quảng bá Việt Nam

 Following the directives of the Directorate General of Civil Aviation (DGCA), Air India has to conduct additional in-depth checks on the Boeing 787-8 and 787-9 series using GEnx engines.

-In addition, Air India will have to submit a bi-weekly report on the technical status and maintenance of each Boeing 787 aircraft in operation.
+In addition, Air India will have to submit a bi-weekly report on the technical condition and maintenance of each Boeing 787 aircraft in operation.
 This report will be sent to the authorities to closely monitor flight safety measures.

-The Air India Boeing 787-8 Dreamliner carrying 242 people took off from Ahmedabad (India) on the morning of June 12 and was scheduled to arrive at Gatwick Airport (UK).
+The Air India Boeing 787-8 Dreamliner, carrying 242 people, took off from Ahmedabad (India) on the morning of June 12 and was scheduled to arrive at Gatwick Airport (UK).
 However, shortly after leaving the runway, the plane suddenly lost altitude and crashed into a dormitory of a medical school, causing serious casualties.

 Sau thảm kịch hàng không, Ấn Độ kiểm tra khẩn cấp máy bay Boeing - 1